PANEL 3

 • Cody Desautel, Executive Director, Confederated Tribes of the Colville Reservation

-• Kristian Mickelson, US Army Corps of Engineers
+• Kristian Mickelson, FRM Advisor, U.S. Army Corps of Engineers

 Speaker Bios: